Home Scientific Program Data Analysis Workshop Registration Info. for Participants

 East Asian ALMA Science Workshop 2025 : Inamori Kaikan, Kagoshima University

-Conference Dinner : Vege Marche'19 at Inamori Memorial Hall, Kagoshima University
+Conference Dinner : from 18:30 on 23rd of Sept. at Vege Marche'19, Inamori Memorial Hall, Kagoshima University

 East Asian ALMA Data Analysis Workshop 2025 : Graduate School of Science and Engineering, Kagoshima University